cilium/cilium/Documentation/cmdref/cilium-agent.md

       --node-port-bind-protection                                 Reject application bind(2) requests to service ports in the NodePort range (default true)
       --node-port-range strings                                   Set the min/max NodePort port range (default [30000,32767]) --nodeport-addresses strings                                A whitelist of CIDRs to limit which IPs are used for NodePort.
 If not set, primary IPv4 and/or IPv6 address of each native device is used.
+      --operator-manages-global-identities                        Denotes whether cilium-operator is responsible for creating global security identities in the form of Cilium Identity custom resource
       --policy-accounting                                         Enable policy accounting (default true)
       --policy-audit-mode                                         Enable policy audit (non-drop) mode
       --policy-cidr-match-mode strings                            The entities that can be selected by CIDR policy.
 Supported values: 'nodes'